Structured Sober Living

-How a Sober Living Environment Can Aid Recovery
+How a Sober Living Residence Can Aid Recovery

-The chances of relapsing are highest during the first year of recovery when a person is most vulnerable to drug or alcohol cravings.
-During this time, a person’s living environment can have a big influence on their level of exposure to old addiction triggers and cravings and whether they respond to these things in a healthy or unhealthy way.
+Why are the risks of relapsing highest during the first year of recovery?
+That is when drug or alcohol cravings are strongest.
+These cravings are more likely to lead to relapse when there are “cues” in a person’s living environment that encourage them to drink or use drugs.
+In other words, where a person lives can exert a very big influence on their level of exposure to old addiction triggers and cravings and whether they respond to these things in a healthy or unhealthy way.

-At FHE, many of our patients find they do better in a structured sober environment that removes the triggers and temptations that they associate with a substance abuse problem.
-Our patients also benefit from opportunities to practice and apply the new life skills and tools from treatment to real life; and their participation in a sober living community supports the healthy choices and responses to cravings that are foundational to the success of their recovery.
+Not surprisingly, many people do better in a structured sober environment that removes the triggers and temptations that they associate with a substance abuse problem.
+Similarly, many people coming out of rehab benefit from opportunities to practice and apply the new life skills and tools from treatment to real life; and their participation in a sober living community supports the healthy choices and responses to cravings that are foundational to the success of their recovery.

 What to Expect in a Sober Living Home